 Over the long term, according to Pars, CMNIX “fits really well as a fixed income substitute or replacement to what people used to get from intermediate fixed income in terms of risk and return.
-We’re trying to earn 3%, 4%, 5% in a zero-rate world without a lot of rate sensitivity, and we’ve generally been able to deliver that most of the time.”
+The challenge is how to earn 3%, 4%, 5% in a zero-rate world without a lot of rate sensitivity.
+We’ve generally been able to deliver that most of the time.”

 The fund ended July with a 3.00% return year to date.
 This compared to the -0.67% YTD return of the Barclays U.S. Government/Credit Index and the 1.75% return of its peers in the Morningstar Relative Value Arbitrage Category.

 On Tuesday’s kickoff of the Calamos’ CIO Conference Call series for investment professionals (call schedule here), Pars elaborated on the multiple ways his team has found to be opportunistic this year.
 (To listen to the August 10 call, go to www.calamos.com/CIOmarketneutral-8-10.)

 Pleased with the year so far, Pars reported that the fund's core strategies—convertible arbitrage and hedged equity—have been profitable.
 In a flip from 2020, hedged equity has been the greater contributor to return.
 He also provided some detail on a new strategy, which is a limited investment in Special Purpose Acquisition Corporations (SPACs).